Budget Deficit Definition

 3. Cyclical Reasons

 During periods of economic contraction, government revenues can decrease rapidly, as seen during the 2008 financial crisis.

 While revenues drop due to people losing their jobs, costs also rise from increased unemployment benefits and income support.
 So incomes fall and spending increases simultaneously.
-This provides a strong force that creates a budget deficit.
+This provides a strong force that causes a budget deficit.

 4. Interest Payments

 If a country runs a continued budget deficit, its debt can pile up.
 And as it piles up, the amount it has to pay in interest invariably increases, which, in turn, can cause a budget deficit.

 For example, the US paid $389 billion in interest alone in 2019.
 That is about 33 percent of its overall budget deficit.
 This works in a vicious cycle that continues to create future budget deficits.